-The University of Illinois Fac-idictated by "politics from with-iplinary procedures are under ulty Senate, in a special ses- in or without, by opportunism, review by a Senate committee ed a resolution calling for sup- the project's complexity." port of both the Special Educa- The statement emphasizes its the midst of this case, because set a truly unfortunate preceplinary system.
+The University of Illinois Fac-|dictated by "politics from with-|plinary procedures are under sion Thursday afternoon, adopt- or simply by misconception of and suggests that, "To substaned a resolution calling for sup- the project's complexity." port of both the Special Educa- The statement emphasizes its the midst of this case, because set a truly unfortunate preceplinary system.